Advanced Poetry Workshop

 January 12-15, 2018

-Multiple sections led by Special Guests Stephen Dunn and Gregory Pardlo; facilitator Peter E. Murphy; and Renée Ashley, Barbara Daniels, Catherine Doty, Luray Gross, J.C.
-Todd and BJ Ward
+Facilitated by Peter E. Murphy.
+Multiple workshop sections led by Special Guests Stephen Dunn and Gregory Pardlo, Renée Ashley, Barbara Daniels, Catherine Doty, Kathleen Graber, Luray Gross, J.C.
+Todd and BJ Ward.

 This workshop is for those who have a solid background in writing poetry and experience in poetry workshops.
 Using a mix of craft discussion, writing exercises and feedback, you will hone your craft and jumpstart your writing for the new year.
 How it works…